VibeCoder01/SystemInsightsAnalyser/README.md

 - Click the **"Configure"** button on a file card.
 - In the dialog, select the column from your file that contains the **Computer Name**.
 This is required.
 - Select the column that contains the **Last Seen Date**.
-This is optional but highly recommended for the "disappeared machines" feature to work.
+This is optional.
 If no date column is available, select "None".
+- **(Important for Dates)** If you've selected a Last Seen column, a **Date Format** input will appear.
+You must specify the format of your date string here.
+  - For `10/15/2023`, you would enter `MM/dd/yyyy`.
+  - For `15-Oct-23 10:00`, you would enter `dd-MMM-yy HH:mm`.
+  - If you leave this field blank, the app will try to parse standard ISO formats like `2023-10-15T10:00:00Z`.
+It is highly recommended to provide the format to avoid ambiguity.
 - A preview of your data is shown to help you make the correct selections.
 - Click **"Save Configuration"**.